New to BigCommerce?

 Brixton's header comes if the option to change the position of your logo.
 You'll find this setting in the Header section of your Theme Editor and it gives you the option of positions your logo to the Left, Right or Centre.

 In web design parlance, the Carousel refers to the rotating cycle of images that generally occupies the "above the fold" area of our store (in Brixton, it's just below your header).
-You'll set up the "slides" for your Carousel in the BigCommerce admin under Storefront Design>Design Options>Carousel & Social Media (more on that below—or here)
+You'll set up the "slides" for your Carousel in the BigCommerce admin under Storefront Design > Design Options > Carousel & Social Media.

 Brixton offers a few options to customize your carousel: Carousel style and Carousel slide aspect ratio.

-Carousel style allows you to pick from three difference colour variations for the text content of the carousel: Light, Dark and Accent
+Carousel style allows you to pick from three different color variations for the text content of the carousel: Light, Dark and Accent

 Aspect ratio refers to the proportional relationship between an image's width and height.
 The Carousel slide aspect ratio setting gives you six options for controlling at which aspect ratio your carousel images will be displayed: Fill Screen, Don't Constrain, Wide (16:9), Short (4:3), Square (1:1) and Tall (3:4).